decentraland/adr/docs/ADR-48-locking-collections-in-the-builder.md

 To do this we'll have to put two mechanisms in place, for both Decentraland and Third Party data:

 - **Decentraland**: Once the user confirms the signature to send the publication, we'll send a POST to the server locking the collection (`/collections/COLLECTION_ID/lock`).
-This will set the current timestamp (`Date.now()`) on `lock: timestamp` property of the Collection.
+This will set the current timestamp (`Date.now()`) on the `lock: timestamp` property of the Collection.
 This will be then checked in the server when returning each Decentraland Collection, adding a `isLocked: boolean` property to each object if the publication is still pending and a day has not gone by:

 ```ts
 function isLocked(collection: Collection) {